Alendri/high_adventures/src/thai/ch1-finding-a-flight.md

 ### Technical aside

 Their website simply has bad design choices overall, if you are a serious company you would not limit your core website functionality with practices which are caught behind ad blockers.
 Another point of bad design choices would be that even without ad-blockers you may well need to scroll the website down before the search fields are visible.
 They also open a separate window to display the search results, which in this day and age is a very outdated practice and can trip up even a seasoned user.
-That window may well get hidden behind the browser and not noticed, it is also not brought to the front if the user attemts another search in the hopes that doing it a second time will reveal the search results.
+That window may well get hidden behind the browser and not noticed, it is also not brought to the front if the user attempts another search in the hopes that doing it a second time will reveal the search results.

 I already informed them of the ad-blocker problem with their website years earlier, even included an unrelated bug fix I found while poking around their source files.
 At the time I was booking a flight for another person and after figuring out the problem and noticing other non-ad-blocker related issues I wrote an email to all addresses I could find on the website.
 Still haven't got a response and they still haven't fixed any of the issues I commented on.